lonkaars/lingodl/readme.md

 # lingodl

-this is a simple and very janky nodejs script to rip lingo episodes from
-<npostart.nl>. lingo stopped airing in 2014 (at least the good episodes). the
-npo website is very slow and i wanted to download the video files so i can store them on my private media server.
+this is a simple and very janky nodejs script to rip lingo episodes from [npostart.nl](https://www.npostart.nl/). lingo stopped airing in 2014 (at least the good episodes). the npo website is very slow and i wanted to download the video files so i can store them on my private media server.

 there's also another website which does something kind of similar:
 [downloadgemist](https://downloadgemist.nl/index.php). it's meant to rip